Atheist (band)

-Atheist is an American death metal band from Sarasota, Florida, founded in 1987.
+Atheist is an American death metal band from Sarasota, Florida, formed in 1987.

-The band's original lineup consisted vocalist and rhythm guitarist Kelly Shaefer, lead guitarist Rand Burkey, bassist Roger Patterson and drummer Steve Flynn.
-The band is known for its highly technical playing style, and its 1991 album Unquestionable Presence is regarded as a landmark of the technical death metal genre.
+The band's original lineup consisted of vocalist and rhythm guitarist Kelly Shaefer, lead guitarist Rand Burkey, bassist Roger Patterson and drummer Steve Flynn.
+The band is known for its technical playing style.
+Its 1991 album Unquestionable Presence is regarded as a landmark of technical death metal.
 The band gained a following largely within its own genre.
 After disbanding in 1994, the group reformed in 2006 and has since released one studio album and a live DVD.